-760-B Crosspoint Drive Denver, NC 28037 www.customworksrc.com
+Denver, NC 28037 www.customworksrc.com

-REQUIRED READING...UNDERSTAND THIS MANUAL!
+REQUIRED READING...understand this manual!

-Thank You and Congratulations on purchasing the ENFORCER GBX3!
+Thank You and Congratulations on purchasing the ENFORCER GBX3 DD!
 Within this kit you will find a race winning car with over 25 years worth of CUSTOM WORKS design and quality.
 In order for you to realize this race car's winning potential it is important to follow the written text along with the pictures included.
 The steps required to build this car are very easy, as long as you read before you build.

-The instructional format for building this car is to open each bag in alphabetical order.
-Each bag of parts will be broken down into "Steps" thru the manual.
+The instructional format for building this car is to use the "named" bag titled at the top of each section.
+Each section will be broken down into "steps" thru the section.
 All parts and hardware needed to complete all steps for each separate bag, will be found in each individual bag.
 There is no need to steal screws from other bags.
 In the rare event you need to look in a different bag for a certain part, it will be noted clearly in the instructions.